i319755/quoteframework/readme.md

 ## Installation

 For a installation without styling:
-Download the library, and call the js and css files from the demo in the head of your HTML file.
+Download the library (zip), and call the js and css files from the demo in the head of your HTML file.
 Afterwards paste the HTML code from the demo.html into your own html file, whereever you like to include FancyQuote.
 For any tip go to ## Code Example for a description.